dotnet/docs/docs/framework/wpf/graphics-multimedia/how-to-control-the-fill-of-a-composite-shape.md

 ---
-title: "How to: Control the Fill of a Composite Shape | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Control the Fill of a Composite Shape" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"